 The Association of Zoos and Aquariums (AZA) is a 501(c)3 non-profit organization dedicated to the advancement of zoos and aquariums in the areas of conservation, education, science, and recreation.
-AZA represents more than 230 institutions in the United States and overseas, which collectively draw more than 195 million visitors every year.
-These institutions meet the highest standards in animal care and provide a fun, safe, and educational family experience.
-In addition, they dedicate millions of dollars to support scientific research, conservation, and education programs.
+AZA represents more than 230 facilities in the United States and overseas, which collectively draw more than 200 million visitors every year.
+AZA-accredited zoos and aquariums meet the highest standards in animal care and welfare and provide a fun, safe, and educational family experience.
+In addition, they dedicate millions of dollars annually to support scientific research, conservation, and education programs.

 As centers for conservation, AZA-accredited zoos and aquariums provide the public with essential connections to the natural world.
 More than 50 million visitors to AZA-accredited zoos and aquariums are children, making accredited zoos and aquariums essential to science and environmental education.
 AZA-accredited facilities train 40,000 teachers every year, supporting state science curricula with teaching materials and hands-on opportunities for students who might otherwise have no first-hand experience with wildlife.
 In fact, there is growing evidence that aquariums and zoos are highly effective at teaching people about science and connecting them to the natural world.
 Read more about our education programs.

 AZA is dedicated to providing our members with the resources they need to be the best in our profession.
 AZA facilitates cooperative animal care and conservation programs, hosts two conferences a year, offers numerous networking and professional development opportunities, and much more.
 Learn more about the benefits of AZA membership.